npizzolato/tips/Git/Aliases.md

 # Git Aliases

 This section defines some helpful aliases I've found while working with Git.
-The commands in this section are meant for execution on Windows machines (specifically powershell, although I expect batch to work similarly).
-Using bash natively will probably require slightly different escaping.
+The commands in this section are meant for execution on Windows machines in Powershell.
+Batch and native bash will probably require slightly different escaping.

 ## Pretty log print
 Alias for a relatively-nice looking command line log format.
 Prints out the commit graph next to the main line for each commit, and prints out branches next to the commit.